Teito Monogatari: Legacy

-Teito Monogatari, the novel and its various adaptations, is widely credited with being the first fictional work to popularize topics such as onmyodo, Feng shui, shikigami, kodoku, shijie, gohō dōji and Kimon Tonkou in Japanese popular media.
+Teito Monogatari, the novel and its various adaptations, is widely credited with being the first fictional work to popularize topics such as onmyodo, Feng shui, shikigami, kodoku, shijie, gohō dōji and Kimon Tonkou in Japanese popular art.
 Subsequently, these topics would all become recurrent tropes in mainstream Japanese fantasy fiction, including a vast number of manga, anime and video games known throughout the international scene.
 Science fiction author Baku Yumemakura was inspired by the work to begin writing his Onmyoji novel series; a best-selling franchise which became the popular face of onmyodo enthusiasm across Japan and the international scene.
 Other similarly themed franchises which emerged in the wake of the novel's success include Clamp's Tokyo Babylon manga series, and Natsuhiko Kyogoku's Kyōgokudō (京極堂) series.
 The novel's success overlapped with and helped fuel real life subcultural interest in these topics, most notably onmyodo and feng shui.

 Mikako Iwatake cites Teito Monogatari as a work that reminded a generation of general Japanese readers about Tokyo's former status as an imperial capital.
 Dr. Noriko T. Reider, associate professor of Japanese Studies at Miami University, credits Teito Monogatari with raising "the oni's status and popularity greatly in modern times".
 In 2009 Higashi Masao, a notable authority in the field of Japanese weird fiction, wrote an article entitled "The Impact of Teito Monogatari" where he discussed the novel's influence on contemporary Japanese supernatural fiction.
 Akira Okawada, a specialist in Japanese science fiction literature, wrote a similar article in 2010 discussing the work's influence on that respective genre.